realworldocaml/book/en/19-installing-ocaml.md

 ```
 $ opam init
+$ opam switch 4.00.1+short-types
 $ opam install utop async core_extended
 $ eval `opam config env`
 ```

-This will initialise OPAM with a default package set and install some packages to augment the OCaml distribution.
+This will initialise OPAM with a default package set, and install some packages to augment the OCaml distribution.

 The `utop` package is an interactive command-line interface to OCaml that has tab-completion, persistent history and integration with Emacs so that you can